 The southern shore of Lake Ontario covers more than 200 miles of prime New York State waterfront, offering exciting getaway ideas for families, fishing enthusiasts, history buffs, and more.
-Read on for ideas on how to spend a weekend enjoying this Great Lake and the cities, towns, and attractions that make it such a sought-after destination.
+It leads into the St. Lawrence River and the remarkable Thousand Islands-Seaway region, a fishing, boating, and sightseeing paradise.
+Read on for ideas on how to spend a weekend enjoying this Great Lake and scenic river, as well as the cities, towns, and attractions that make this area such a sought-after destination.

 On your way into Rochester for the evening, stop by Golden Hill State Park, a 45-minute drive from Old Fort Niagara.
 From early May to mid-October, take a guided tour of historic Thirty Mile Point Lighthouse (pictured) at 4:30 pm.
 Fun fact: you can stay in the lighthouse cottage year-round or glamp in yurts with windows, wooden floors, and refrigerators within the state park during camping season (typically late April to mid-October).